BIMTECH PGDM Admissions 2026

 Hence, the correct answer is option D.

 Q2.
-Direction: Solve the following question and mark the best possible option.
+Directions: Solve the following question and mark the best possible option.

 Company BELIANCE hosted a party for 8 members of Company AXIAL.
 In the party, no member of AXIAL interacted with more than three members of BELIANCE.
 Out of all the members of BELIANCE, three members – each interacted with four members of AXIAL and the remaining members – each interacted with two members of AXIAL.
 The greatest possible number of members of company BELIANCE in the party is: [XAT 2009]